Acmella oleracea in skincare

 Spilanthol activates TRPV1 and TRPA1 receptors in skin sensory neurons — similar to but distinct from capsaicin's mechanism.
 The tingling sensation is part of the cosmetic appeal in lip plumpers (perceived as "lip lift") and contributes to the perception of an active product working.

 The plant has been studied for antimicrobial activity against various skin and dental pathogens.
-Not a primary cosmetic application but contributes to the overall safety profile.
+This reflects the published research literature on the botanical rather than a benefit claimed for the finished product.

-Acmella oleracea contains polyphenolic compounds beyond spilanthol that contribute antioxidant capacity.
-Modest contribution to overall anti-aging benefit.
+Acmella oleracea contains polyphenolic compounds beyond spilanthol that have been studied for antioxidant capacity in laboratory settings.

 The evidence — published research